jindrichmynarz/dissertation/parts/methods.md

 One of such datasets is the Czech public procurement dataset which we use as a use case in our work.

 A limitation of our approach is that it works as a one-shot recommendation that does not take user feedback on the generated recommendations into account.
+Since the matchmakers do not have a conversational interface with which users can iteratively refine their query, if no suitable match is found, users need to revise their query and start again, even though they may not be able to provide a detailed query from the start.
+This can be characterized as a query-based approach, in which users have to respecify their query in case no results are found.
 One-shot recommendation is typical for case-based recommenders [@Smyth2007].
-It can be characterized as a query-based approach, in which users have to respecify their query in case no results are found.
 The opposite is true of conversational recommender systems that elicit user feedback to refine their recommendations.
 For example, users may provide a critique, such as requiring cheaper matches.
 Critiques can be interpreted as directional feature constraints [@Smyth2007, p.
 361].